 A key component of collaborative divorce is that the parties agree that if they cannot reach an agreement and must go to court, they will get new litigation counsel.
 This commitment to the process works as an incentive to come to work toward reaching an agreement on all of the issues, but the collaborative process is not for everyone.
 Learn more about whether the collaborative divorce process might be right for your family by contacting Susan DiGirolamo Attorney at Law for a free video or phone consultation.

 What Are The Goals Of The Collaborative Process?

 Maintaining Respectful Relationships

 Maintaining a good working relationship with your ex-spouse and extended family may be important to you, especially if you have children.
 This process will allow you to:

 - Reduce the negative effect of divorce on children

-- Information and outcomes remain private and are not exposed in any court proceeding or public record
+Information and outcomes in a collaborative divorce remain private and are not exposed in any court proceeding or public record, whereas:

-- Parties and their counsel maintain control of the collaborative process
+Parties and their counsel maintain control of the collaborative process in the following ways:

 - You feel that it would be impossible for you to be in the room with your spouse, even with a professional team present.

 - Your goal is to get as much of the marital estate as possible without regard for your spouse’s interests.